 Read recent issues of The Right Flier, the newsletter of the AAUP-WSU.

-Our Collective Bargaining Agreement provides for a grievance procedure; see Article 16.
+Our Collective Bargaining Agreements provide for a grievance procedure; see Article 16 in either the CBA for TET faculty or the CBA for NTE faculty.
 The approved grievance form is available as a PDF document (print out and fill in by hand) and as a Word document, with fields ready to fill in (after which you should print out, sign, and date).

 |How to Contact||